vifjs/vif/doc/wiki/concepts/directives.md

 ## Element directives

+Theses directives should be used on standard HTMLElements only.

 -   `x-text` change textContent
 -   `x-show` change style.display based on value
 -   `x-ref` (no javascript) used to reference an element ([see this.ref method](./context.md))
 -   `x-css` (no javascript) used to reference an element for scoped style ([see examples](../methods/define.md))
+-   `x-on:...` used to add an event handler to the element
 -   `x-...` used to define every attribute value

 ## Template directives

+Theses directives should be used on `<template>...</template>` elements only.

 -   `x-if` used to append content conditionnaly
 -   `x-for` used to append content based on an array of values